-2.3 Statement of the appellant was recorded on 24.01.2024 under Section 108 of the Customs Act, 1962, wherein he, inter-alia, stated that he was not so regular and frequent flier and it was the first time he visited Dubai and the cost of hotels, tickets and clothes purchased were borne by him from his personal savings.
+2.3 Statement of the appellant was recorded on 24.01.2024 under Section 108 of the Customs Act, 1962, wherein he, inter-alia, stated that he was not so regular and frequent flier and it was the first time he visited Dubai for sightseeing.
 He purchased the gold from his own saving and for personal use.
-He borrowed some money from his brother.
-The money borrowed from his brother will be paid in instalments without interest.
+He borrowed some money from his friend and some help was also taken from his father.
+The money borrowed from his friend will be paid in instalments without interest.
 He bought Gold for personal use to raise some quick money for his benefit.
-He further stated that the gold he brought was meant to be made into ornaments for his sister's marriage.
-He was present during the entire course of the panchnama dated 24.01.2024 and he confirmed the events narrated in the said panchnama drawn on 24.01.2024.
+He was present during the entire course of the panchama dated 24.01.2024 and he confirmed the events narrated in the said panchama drawn on 24.01.2024.
 He further stated that he was aware that smuggling and import of gold without payment of Customs duty is illegal and an offence; he was aware of the gold concealed on his body but he did not make any declarations in this regard with an intention to smuggle the same without payment of Customs duty.

 2.4 The appellant had dealt with and knowingly indulged himself in the instant case of smuggling of gold into India.
 The appellant had improperly imported 01 Gold bar and 01 gold chain was having purity 999.0/24kt totally weighing 140.000 Grams and market value was Rs 9,01,600/- and tariff value is Rs.
 7,79,439/-.
 The appellant opted green channel to exit the Airport with deliberate intention to evade the payment of Customs Duty and fraudulently circumventing the restrictions and prohibitions imposed under the Customs Act, 1962 and other allied Acts, Rules and Regulations.
 Thus, the element of mens rea appears to have been established beyond doubt.
 Therefore, the improperly imported one gold bar weighing 100.00 grams having purity 999.00/24 Kt and one gold chain weighing 40.00 grams having purity 999.00/24 Kt by way of concealment and without declaring it to the Customs on arrival in India cannot be treated as bona fide household goods or personal effects.
 The appellant has thus contravened the Foreign Trade Policy 2015-20 and Section 11(1) of the Foreign Trade (Development and Regulation) Act, 1992 read with Section 3(2) and 3(3) of the Foreign Trade (Development and Regulation) Act, 1992.
 By not declaring the said gold items before the proper officer of the Customs have contravened the provisions of Section 77 of the Customs Act, 1962 read with Regulation 3 of Customs Baggage Declaration Regulations, 2013.

-2.5 The improperly imported one gold bar and one gold chain by the appellant, without declaring it to the Customs is thus liable for confiscation under Section 111(d), 111(f), 111(i), 111(j), 111(l) and 111(m) read with Section 2 (22), 2(33), 2(39) of the Customs Act, 1962 and further read in conjunction with Section 11(3) of Customs Act, 1962.
+2.5 The improperly imported one gold bar and one gold chain by the appellant, without declaring it to the Customs is thus liable for confiscation under Section 111(d), 111(f), 111(i), 111(j), 111(l) and 111(m)

+read with Section 2 (22), 2(33), 2(39) of the Customs Act, 1962 and further read in conjunction with Section 11(3) of Customs Act, 1962.
 As per Section 123 of Customs Act 1962, the burden of proving that the concerned gold items are not smuggled goods, is upon the appellant.